Meridian Millers: Early Meridian minor league teams

 Meridian, Mississippi first hosted minor league baseball, when the 1893 Meridian "Bluebirds" began play as a member of the independent Mississippi State League.
 The Mississippi League folded after the 1894 season.

-The 1929 Meridian Mets of the Cotton States League ended a fifteen-season tenure for Meridian in Cotton States League and the 1929 team preceded the Meriden Scrappers in minor league play.
+The 1929 Meridian Mets of the Cotton States League ended a fifteen-season tenure of Meridian membership in the Class D level league.
+The 1929 team directly preceded the Meriden Scrappers in minor league play.

-1937 to 1942 - Southeastern League
+1937 to 1942 – Southeastern League

 In 1937, Meridian returned to minor league play, when the Meridian "Scrappers" were formed and became members of the six-team Class B level Southeastern League.
 The Jackson Mississippians (New York Yankees affiliate), Mobile Shippers (St. Louis Cardinals), Montgomery Bombers (Cleveland Indians), Pensacola Fliers and Selma Cloverleafs (Washington Senators) teams joined with Meridian in beginning league play on April 15, 1937.

 The Meridian Scrappers joined the Southeastern League playing as a minor league affiliate of the St. Louis Browns.
 The 1937 Meridian season ended with a 58–78 record and a fifth place finish, playing the season under managers Leonard McNair, Emmett Lipscomb and Harry Whitehouse.
 The Scrappers ended their initial season 25.5 games behind first place Pensacola and did not qualify for the four-teams playoffs, which were won by the Mobile Shippers.Fred Williams, who played for both Jackson and Meridian during the season, led the league with 175 total hits.

 Tom Cafego played briefly for the St. Louis Browns in 1937 and also played for Meridian that season.
 Tom was the older brother of College Football Hall of Fame member George Cafego, who played halfback at the University of Tennessee and was the first overall selection in the 1940 NFL draft by the Chicago Cardinals.
 Tom Cafego supported his family, and helped his brother finish college, by playing professional baseball and also mining coal in the offseasons.

 Continuing as a minor league affiliate of the St. Louis Browns in 1938, the Meriden Scrappers continued a stretch where Meriden did not make a playoff appearance.
 The 1938 Southeastern League expanded to become an eight-team league, adding the Anniston Rams and Gadsden Pilots teams to the league.
 The Scrappers again missed the playoffs with a fifth-place finish.
 Meriden ended the 1938 regular season with a record of 69–78, finishing 25.5 gamed behind the pennant winning Pensacola Pilots.
 With their fifth-place finish under returning manager Harry Whitehouse, Meriden did not qualify for the playoffs again won by the Mobile Shippers.